Jeunette/ass-automation-java/README.md

 # ERROR

+2 types of `ERROR` messages will display for different situations.

-If the code can not directly match a section of events from the video with the section from the correlating `json` file, it will print a `ERROR` message when the algorithm combined sections mismatch with each other with 1 line counts difference. **You will need to inspect and modify the sections to make them correct.
+In the first case, if the code can not directly match a section of events from the video with the section from the correlating `json` file, it will print a `ERROR` message when the algorithm combined sections mismatch with each other with 1 line counts difference. **You will need to inspect and modify the sections to make them correct.
 Both sections will be provided.
 Video section is commented.**

     > Matching ImageSystem section(s) [#, ...] with Snippets section(s) [#, ...]
     > ERROR: Single line mismatched in section # (#:##:##.## - #:##:##.##).

+In the second case, if the code find an empty section and is unable to group it into a combination, it will print a `ERROR` message when the algorithm combined sections mismatch with each other with 1 line counts difference.
+This means there is a possible shift **OR** distortion in the starting or ending timestamp of a line. **You will need to inspect and modify the sections to make them correct.**

+    > ERROR: Shift (empty section) found in section # (#:##:##.## - #:##:##.##).

 # CRITICAL_ERROR

 2 types of `CRITICAL_ERROR` messages will display for different situations.

-In the first case, if the code can not directly match a section of events from the video with the section from the correlating `json` file, it will print a `CRITICAL_ERROR` message when the algorithm combined sections mismatch with the each other with line counts difference greater than 1. **You will need to inspect and modify the sections to make them correct.
+In the first case, if the code can not directly match a section of events from the video with the section from the correlating `json` file, it will print a `CRITICAL_ERROR` message when the algorithm combined sections mismatch with each other with line counts difference greater than 1. **You will need to inspect and modify the sections to make them correct.
 Both sections will be provided. `json` file section is commented.**